TezRomacH/layer-to-layer-pytorch/README.md

 l2l_model = Layer2Layer(
     model,
     layers_attr="layers", # attribute with ModuleList
-    microbatch_size=100,  # size of microbatch in minibatch :) from original paper verbose=False  # enable tqdm
+    microbatch_size=100,  # size of a microbatch in a minibatch :) from original paper verbose=False  # enable tqdm
 )
 ```